q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 Objectives:

-* Break code into modules and subpackages based on functionality.
+* Break code into modules and sub-packages based on functionality.

 * Understand how the `__init__.py` file affects your Python package.